Sir Bill Jeffrey KCB (Chairman)

 Dame Sara Thornton DBE QPM

-Sara Thornton is the UK’s Independent Anti-Slavery Commissioner and previously was the first Chair of the National Police Chiefs’ Council.
+Sara Thornton was the UK’s Independent Anti-Slavery Commissioner and previously the first Chair of the National Police Chiefs’ Council.
+She is currently Rights Lab Professor of Practice in modern slavery policy at Nottingham University.

 Sara joined the Metropolitan Police Service in 1986 working in operational postings in West London and strategic roles within New Scotland Yard.
 She served with Thames Valley Police as Chief Constable for eight years until March 2015 and has also been Chair of ACPO Intelligence Portfolio, Vice-Chair of ACPO Terrorism and Allied Matters, Director of the Police National Assessment Centre and ACPO Vice-President.